Fobnud-8wokpo-qivsyz/Jamon/README.md

 #nmap -D				/**Decrease debugging level
 #nmap -p				/**enable packet tracing
 #nmap -P				/**disable packet tracing
+#nmap -A TARGET				/**Combines -O + -sV + -sC + --traceroute
+#nmap --send-ip				/**Force nmap to use raw sockets at the IP layer especificada
+#nmap --send-eth			/**Force nmap to use raw Ethernet at the data link layer especificada
 #nmap --packet-trace			/**print every packet, just like a packet sniffer
 #nmap --iflist				/**displays a list of the scanning system's interfaces and network routes
 #nmap --open				/**show only open, open|filtered and unfiltered ports